oddbird/oddsite/content/2017/1/11/typography.rst

 Step 4 - Vote Remotely Using…GitHub?
 ------------------------------------

-But all the options are so amazing for different reasons.
+All the options are so amazing for different reasons.
 How do you narrow to just one typeface or a single pair?
-And narrowing down is important for accessibility.
+(And narrowing down is important for accessibility.)

 *"Using too many font faces can create a confusing visual layout, which is bad for all users, but may be especially difficult for users with reading disorders, learning disabilities, or attention deficit disorders."* -`WebAIM`_